 - Build a model.
 When you decided to pursue your new product or service, you did research to make sure it could be a profitable business.
 Hidden in that model is a LTV estimation in the form of the number of customers you plan to retain and how much they will purchase.
 Extract that LTV from your model and start with that as an estimate.

 - Use Industry Benchmarks.
 While you might not know your customer LTV yet, other companies similar to yours have comparable LTVs that you can use.
-For example, RJ Metrics publishes an annual report that includes average LTVs for e-commerce services.
+For example, some firms publish an annual report that includes average LTVs for e-commerce services.
 Be sure to adjust benchmarks for your business by examining the assumptions!

 - Be Conservative.
 While you don’t know how much a user will be worth over their lifetime, you can segment customers by their initial purchases and in doing so estimate their future LTV based on similar customers.
 When doing so, be conservative when assigning a customer to a segment so that you will never over-estimate LTVs.